ovh/docs/pages/cloud/private-cloud/tanzu_ce_install/guide.en-gb.md

 ## Requirements

 - Be an administrative contact of your [Hosted Private Cloud infrastructure](https://www.ovhcloud.com/en-gb/enterprise/products/hosted-private-cloud/) to receive login credentials
-- Have a user account with access to vSphere (created in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB))
+- Have a user account with access the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.co.uk/&ovhSubsidiary=GB)
+- Have a user account with access to vSphere
 - Have an [NSX Edge Services Gateway](https://docs.ovh.com/gb/en/private-cloud/how-to-deploy-an-nsx-edge-gateway/) deployed
 - Have [dhcp](https://docs.ovh.com/gb/en/private-cloud/setup-dhcp-nsx-edge/) services activated on the NSX Gateway